Food & Drink

 Palmera Rum

-Cocktails on Aruba are often infused with Palmera Rum, blended and bottled by hand at a factory in Oranjestad.
-While Palmera offers several different rum blends, the coconut rum is a visitor favorite, while locals remain loyal to the original Palmera Rum, known for its oaky sweetness with hints of vanilla.
+Cocktails in Aruba are typically made with Palmera rum, hand-blended and bottled at a factory in Oranjestad.
+While Palmera offers a variety of rum blends, the coconut rum is a favorite among visitors, while locals stick to the original Palmera rum, known for its oaky sweetness with hints of vanilla.
 Website: www.pqparuba.com.